 So, assuming that your diet is good and all the vits and minerals required are present, do you now have a reason to add a scoop of BCAA powder to your protein shake?
 Hmmmm…..this kind of depends on the protein powder; if it is a well processed, highly biologically active powder, with a decent amino acid profile, then no, you don’t.
 Why?
 Because if you do have a decent protein powder, then you also have the perfect balance of amino acids, in the correct amounts.
 A well processed powder will allow for effective digestion, assimilation and utilisation (providing you are relatively healthy) of the amino acids and you won’t be ingesting an excess, which will only be pissed out anyway!

 For those BCAA formulas containing stupidly high amounts of Leucine for example, you the consumer are being had over big time!
-7000mg of Leucine in a serving will not matter one iota to muscle protein synthesis, as any more than 2500mg or so, will not be used and cannot be stored for later use, so it will simply leave the body in your urine.
+7000mg of Leucine in a serving will not matter one iota to muscle protein synthesis, as not much more than 2500mg or so, will not be used and cannot be stored for later use, so it will simply leave the body in your urine.
 If you are using a crappy protein powder (there are countless available on the UK market), with a poor amino acid profile, then adding a scoop of a “realistic” BCAA powder (one with 1500-2000mg of leucine) may have some benefits, but you may still lose some leucine (through excess) and a cheap protein powder will not represent good digestion, assimilation and utilisation of its amino acid constituents – if the protein powder is poorly processed, then you won’t be assimilating much leucine and even with the added BCAA powder, you may not actually be hitting the required 2.5g of leucine anyway!

 At this point you should be doing the math and deciding if buying both a BCAA powder and a “cheap” protein powder is more viable than spending a couple of quid more and just buying a premium quality protein powder (Primal26/Primal26 PRO) – the answer of course, is no, a cheap powder plus a super-bullshit BCAA powder is not economically viable; you would still be exercising within the false economy of cheaper, inferior products – ALWAYS LOOK FOR QUALITY, NOT QUANTITY!!!